davaucl/opensourcetrainer/README.md

 #### Indoor Bike Data (0x2AD2)
 Provides real-time data from the trainer including:
 - Current power output
-- Speed
-- Cadence

-The data format uses a flags field to indicate which data is present:

 #### Fitness Machine Control Point (0x2AD9)
 Used to control the trainer.
 Key commands: